-Morning Park and Walk Drop Off: If you drive your child to school, and wish to walk with them to the Breezeway doors, please use the South Parking Lot, 7:45 - 8:05 a.m.
+Morning Park and Walk Drop Off: If you drive your child to school, and wish to walk with them to the Breezeway doors, please use the South Parking Lot, 7:40 - 8:00 a.m.

-- If you choose to park, please walk your child to the curb through the designated crossing area defined by cone placement/crossing guard. - Students in Pre-K may enter the school through the Early Learning Center doors by the flagpole. - Students in grades K-8 must enter the school through the South Breezeway doors only. - Parents are not permitted to enter the school for drop off.
+- If you choose to park, you must walk your child to the curb through the designated crossing area defined by cone placement/crossing guard. - Students are not permitted to cross the parking lot without a parent or guardian. - Students in Pre-K may enter the school through the Early Learning Center doors by the flagpole. - Students in grades K-8 must enter the school through the South Breezeway doors only.

+Parents are not permitted to enter the school for drop off.
 If your student is tardy, a parent must enter the school via Main Entrance only, and accompany your child to the office to sign him/her in to school.